When employees seek answers about HR topics such as pay and performance management, who do they turn to? Their managers, of course.

 But managers often don’t feel knowledgeable enough to provide useful, just-in-time information.
 That’s why you need to prepare managers so they’re ready to communicate.
 Here’s how:

-Your challenge is to keep managers in the loop, so they're ready to answer questions as they come up.
-Here are four ways to help managers succeed in this important communication role:
+Your challenge is to keep managers in the loop, so they’re ready to answer questions as they come up.
+Here are five ways to help managers succeed in this important communication role:

 1. Brief managers before the rest of the organization

 When you’re rolling out a new program, train managers first.
 They’ll have the inside scoop and feel knowledgeable enough to answer questions.
 Try an interactive, web-based meeting.

 As mundane as Frequently Asked Questions are, managers find them very helpful.
 Don’t forget to include the tough questions and avoid corporate speak.